-Each share of Series A Preferred Stock is convertible into shares of our common stock (subject to adjustment as provided in the related certificate of designation of preferences, rights and limitations) at any time at the option of the holder at a conversion price equal to the public offering price of the common stock in this offering.
-Holders of Series A Preferred Stock will be prohibited from converting Series A Preferred Stock into shares of our common stock if, as a result of such conversion, the holder, together with its affiliates, would own more than 4.99% of the total number of shares of our common stock then issued and outstanding.
+Any holders of Series A Preferred Stock will be prohibited from converting Series A Preferred Stock into shares of our common stock if, as a result of such conversion, such holder, together with its affiliates, would own more than 4.99% of the total number of shares of our common stock then issued and outstanding.
 However, any holder may increase or decrease such percentage to any other percentage not in excess of 9.99%, provided that any increase in such percentage shall not be effective until 61 days after such notice to us.